clux/facemaulers/halos-2.md

 With plenty of items identified, and some rough plans starting to form, we carry on were we left off.

+### Recap 6
+BOUGHT ALL THE POTIONS.
+SUMMONED STAGWEAVER.

+Heroes feast.
+5 potions on GW + Valkyrie + Stagweaver.

+Interruption; gates to Mephistar on which you met Tryx, an Erinye working on Mephistar.
+Implied they were behind some of the blessings and divine spark behind Mordai's powers.
+Mordai turned away before any concrete offers were laid on the table.
+No powers seemed to be influenced by this.

 ## Mask notability
 Created by Umnos early on.
 They prevent magical divination like scrying from working on the wearer.